chemiemtl/chemiemtl/_team/pedro-cheng.md

 weight: 1
 ---

-Pedro has vast experience in the aluminum and coating industry,
+Pedro has vast experience in the aluminum and coating industry.